-This is because you’re paying to reach a smaller audience.
+Cable TV advertising is cheaper because you’re paying to reach a smaller audience.
 The CPM (cost per thousand) may be higher because you’re paying a bit of a premium to reach a narrower audience but it’s often worth it for a local business advertising to customers who won’t travel beyond a certain geographic area.
 The overall cable advertising budget required, if you’re only targeting 1 or 2 zones, will be more affordable than buying broadcast television.

-What concerns do people have about cable TV advertising?
+What concerns do people have about cable TV advertising in 2020?

 Some concerns that advertisers express about cable television include DVRs, time-shifted viewing, and cord-cutters.
 “Cord-cutters” are those viewers who have “cut” the cable cord and stream their content through a connected TV device like a Roku, Apple TV, etc.

 At Thrive Advertising, we buy advertising around these obstacles by focusing on TV programs that aren’t often recorded on a DVR, like live sports, news, and other programs that have lower DVR rates.

 You might be surprised to know that in 2019, Adults 35+ average 4 hours and 19 minutes of TV daily, and an average of 41 minutes VOD (video on demand) content.
 Also, nearly 70% of Adults 35+’ overall TV viewing is done via cable.